shabaz123/audio_amplifier/README.md

 The polarized capacitors (electrolytic capacitors) have a band marking the negative side

-The diodes have a band that indicates the Cathode (K) end
+The diodes have a band that indicates the Cathode end (which is sometimes labeled K on a printed circuit board)

 Follow the graphic outlines marked on the board accordingly, for all components